 Completion of homework is expected across school, age appropriate.
 For those pupils who find this difficult to complete at home, provision is made within the school day for it to be completed.
-Typical examples of homework are Home-School Reading, Times tables Rockstars etc. Staff will contact parents via class dojo to ascertain any issues relating to homework completion and offer support, if necessary.
+Typical examples of homework are Home-School Reading, spellings, Times tables Rockstars etc. Staff will contact parents via class dojo or a phone call to ascertain any issues relating to homework completion and offer support, if necessary.